opendatahub-io-contrib/datamesh-platform/README-deployment.md

 git clone git@github.com:opendatahub-io-contrib/datamesh-platform.git
 ```
 # Deploy complete Data Mesh components

 Navigate to the Data Mesh cloned directory "cd /datamesh-platform/deployment" and execute "datamesh-deploy.sh".
 By default , deployment will use datamesh-demo as default namespace name and create new name space in openshift.
-If you want to change it your own namespace, edit "datamesh-deploy.sh" environment variable to your own namespace name "export NAMESPACE=< your name space>
+Changing name space,  edit "datamesh-deploy.sh" environment variable to the namespace name that need to be change

+    "export NAMESPACE=< your name space>

 ```bash
 ./datamesh-deploy.sh